Ideas in and around BEY

 Parks and Community

 Parks are a cornerstone of Beaches–East York and central to our shared sense of community.
-Making sure they are inviting and accessible to all residents at all times.
-Beyond parks, I want to focus on collaborating on ways to make our community more engaged and inviting.
+They should be inviting and accessible to all residents year-round.
+Beyond parks, I want to focus on collaborating to make our community more engaged and welcoming.

 Year-round restrooms and services

 I support the Park Washroom Enhancement Program to provide year-round restroom access.
-For a city used to winter, we need facilities that allow our parks to be fully enjoyed in all seasons.
+For a city that experiences winter, we need facilities that allow our parks to be fully enjoyed in all seasons.

 Safer, more accessible parks

-The city’s CPTED audits are important, and communities should have more say in park amenities and safety improvements.
-Encouraging more “Friends of ___ Park” groups can support upkeep, programming, and community engagement.
+The city's CPTED audits are important, and communities should have more input on park amenities and safety improvements.
+Encouraging more "Friends of ___ Park" groups can support upkeep, programming, and community engagement.

 Visible and approachable police

-More foot and bike patrols, not just police cruisers, help build positive, personal connections between law enforcment and residents.
-I would also support introducting UK-style Battenburg cruiser markings, which emphasize visibility and approachability rather than intimidation.
+More foot and bike patrols, not just cruisers, help build positive, personal connections between law enforcement and residents.
+I would also support introducing UK-style Battenburg cruiser markings, which emphasize visibility and approachability rather than intimidation.

 Library lending machines

 Installing TPL lending kiosks at subway stations and other high-traffic areas would promote reading, support public libraries, and bring character to our shared spaces.
-I would like to follow through with a trial of this fun idea that has already been implemented elsewhere in the world.
+I would like to follow through with a trial of this fun idea that's already been implemented elsewhere in the world.

 Reducing food waste

 With food bank usage at record highs, we should empower organizations like Daily Bread and Second Harvest to partner with local businesses to reduce waste and support residents in need.
-This could build toward an even more substantial city-wide initiative to elimintate food waste, making it simple for business and logistically efficient to collect and distribute essentials to those in need.
+This could build toward a more substantial city-wide initiative to eliminate food waste, making it simple for businesses and logistically efficient to collect and distribute essentials to those who need them.

 Housing and Development